 Preservation of cultural roots is vastly important through straw art, which is generally disappearing in our high tech world.

-Sustaining this art form is so important that in 2010 August 1 was designated as World Straw Arts Day at an international conference which represented 10 countries of straw masters: USA, Great Britain, Russia, Ukraine, Netherlands, Switzerland, Belarus, Uzbekistan, Nepal and Hungary.
+Sustaining this art form is so important that in 2010 August 1 was designated as World Straw Arts Day at an international conference held in Ukraine which represented 10 countries of straw masters: USA, Great Britain, Russia, Ukraine, Netherlands, Switzerland, Belarus, Uzbekistan, Nepal and Hungary.